 - Rust-Oleum Metallic Spray, Gold, 11-Ounce

-- First things first, scrub that pot.
+- First thing’s first: scrub that pot.
 Don’t skip this step or take a shortcut.
 Get out the soap and warm water and give the pot a nice, thorough scrubbing.
 Rinse it well and allow it to dry completely.
-You will thank me later for making sure you got it nice and clean when your have a perfect finish on the final pot.
+You will thank me later for making sure you got it nice and clean when you have a perfect finish on the final pot.

 - Set the pots upside down on the cardboard.